zhoujc999/Cell-Society/README.md

 4. Not only can you add new simulation, you can also remove the added simulation if necessary;

-   Text input fields only
+5. Auto-check input: You can only enter numerical values into the text input fields.
+Other characters entered will be automatically trim.

 ### Notes

 * Note that the program supports adding as many simulation as you like.
-However,
+However, due to

 * When you first run the application, the simulation area may be empty or already completed.
 This is because the simulation has already occurred before it got rendered on the screen before